Doom Eternal: Soundtrack dispute

+Andrew Hulshult (pictured) and David Levy replaced Mick Gordon as the composer for the game's expansion, The Ancient Gods.

 The soundtrack was released for download on April 19, 2020, for buyers of the collector's edition.
 In the hours following the soundtrack's release, fans noticed differences between the soundtrack album and the music in the game, such as the large amount of compression on the track "BFG Division 2020" compared to the 2016 version.
-Gordon confirmed on Twitter that he only mixed a small number of the tracks, such as "Meathook" and "Command and Control".
+Gordon confirmed that he only mixed a small number of the tracks, such as "Meathook" and "Command and Control".
 Metadata suggests that most of the soundtrack was mixed by Chad Mossholder, id's audio director.
 Given his experiences working on the game, Gordon stated that he doubted he would work with id again.

-In May 2020, Stratton released a statement on Reddit, saying that Gordon was given extensive time to mix the tracks and repeatedly delayed progress, missed deadlines, and refused to respond to emails or phone calls.
+In May 2020, Stratton released a statement saying that Gordon was given extensive time to mix the tracks and repeatedly delayed progress, missed deadlines, and refused to respond to emails or phone calls.
 According to Stratton, when Gordon did not complete the mixing before the soundtrack release deadline and refused to provide id with the source files as contractually required, Stratton suggested he collaborate with Mossholder.
 Gordon agreed and sent Mossholder about 12 finished tracks.
 Mossholder mixed and edited the remaining songs together from in-game assets, which were more heavily compressed to compensate for the other in-game audio.
 Stratton later wrote that although id had intended to continue working with Gordon, they would use a different composer in the future.

-In September 2020, Andrew Hulshult announced that he and David Levy would compose music for The Ancient Gods campaign expansion.
-Hulshult had previously composed music for id's Quake Champions (2017).
+Andrew Hulshult and David Levy composed music for The Ancient Gods campaign expansion.

-On November 9, 2022, Gordon released a lengthy post on Medium in response to Stratton's Reddit post.
-The post contains his own account of the history of the in-game score, the original soundtrack (OST), and how he repeatedly attempted to engage id to resolve problems before and after the release of the OST.
-The post also contains a detailed rebuttal of nine claims from Stratton's post, and includes screenshots of e-mails, audio file metadata, Skype conversations with Stratton, and of the contracts between him and id Software.
+In response to Stratton's post, Gordon provided his own account of the history of the in-game score, the original soundtrack (OST), and how he repeatedly attempted to engage id to resolve problems before and after the release of the OST.
 He further alleged that there was no contract for a soundtrack album until two days before the game release, and that Mossholder had been working on a soundtrack assembly for six months before Gordon was brought on board.

-On November 16, 2022, Bethesda released a statement backing Stratton, Mossholder, and everyone on the id Software team.
+Bethesda subsequently released a statement backing Stratton, Mossholder, and everyone on the id Software team.
 They said they had evidence to rebut Gordon's claims and implied that his statement incited harassment and violence.